JamesYFC/SUSMachine/README.md

 The existing version of this package should be overwritten by the new version.

-# State Behaviours
+# State Objects

-A state behaviour contains all the actions to call when certain events happen, as well as the transitions.
+A state object contains all the actions to call when certain events happen, as well as the transitions.

 The state machine is provided as the sole parameter when calling these actions.